 You may not have the money to book an in-person vacation, so pick a fun destination on your bucket list to explore virtually as a pair.
 Qantas launched a cool virtual reality app to explore Australia, so take a peek if you’ve always wanted to take a trip Down Under.

-Send Your S.O. a Round of Drinks
+Send Your Significant Other a Round of Drinks

 Know where your partner is meeting their friends for drinks tonight?
-Surprise them with a round of drinks at the bar, and it will be like you’re there in spirit (plus you’ll earn some bonus points with the crew).
+Surprise them with a round of drinks at the bar, and it will be like you’re there in spirit (plus, you’ll earn some bonus points with the crew).

 Surprise Them With a Visit